juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "Are you sure you want to do this?"
 The girl threatened with a sneer.
 "You forget, Korr, that your life is not yours anymore."

 The man did not falter.
-"While this slave's life is tethered to the Young miss', his allegiance is to the Sect Leader first."
+"While this slave's life is tethered to the Young Miss', his allegiance is to the Sect Leader first."

 "It will be your word against mine, Korr," the girl said with a fake pout.
 She then proceeded to tear her dress from the collar while whimpering, "What would father do if he found out that his most loyal servant defiled his only daughter?"
 Her hands jerked wildly, revealing a set of immature lumps fixed in place with a turn of sturdy cotton.
 "Maybe he won't believe me, because I know he trusts you more than any of his own flesh and blood.
 BUT, do you think he will remain still after this news becomes public?
 To him, is your life worth more than his face?"